opral/monorepo/rfcs/002-tech-stack.md

   - Reactivity works in plain JS, in contrast to Svelte, leading to less workarounds
 - performance “for free”.
   - Performance is likely important for the editor.
+- performance optimizations of react are redundant.
+NextJS could be considered a performance optimization for SSR.
 - (Great documentation -> understandable for beginners)

 #### why not react?